muhdarifrawi/foursquare_mapboxgl/README.md

 After plotting and choosing the supermarket, user will need to click on the *search* button.
 Doing so will let the application start listing down the nearest supermarket within the range set in the code.
 Markers would also appear on the map.
 Something that I might have overlooked was assigning marker pop-ups to indicate the addresses.

 Clicking on *reset map* button clears all plots and markers on map.

+Current location is indicated when the mouse hovers over the map.
+Plotting the map does indicate the current location of the user

+## Issues and future implementations

+Issues that stands out are as follows:

+1. Alert window - The alert window pops up before the map fully loads.
+Ideally it would be better for the map to load fully before the window pops up.

+2. Search user icon - Search user icon is not linked to the reset map button.
+Hence it takes a few more steps to reset the map.

+3. Unable to search multiple selection - Initial idea was to use checkboxes to look for multiple selections.
+However the API only returns one type of supermarket during the search.
+Given more time, this would be looked into more and be implemented.

+4. Lists not linked to map - This makes it hard for user to locate where the supermarket locations are.

+## Deployment

+The application is deployed using github and can be accessed through [here](https://muhdarifrawi.github.io/foursquare_mapboxgl/#).

+## Credits

+Haversine formula for limiting the radius of search is thanks to the [movable-type website](https://www.movable-type.co.uk/scripts/latlong.html) and a guide from [stackoverflow](https://stackoverflow.com/questions/27928/calculate-distance-between-two-latitude-longitude-points-haversine-formula).

+Amazing CSS color gradients are thanks to [CSS Gradients](https://webgradients.com/).

+**This project is made for educational purpose only**